 But homemade kettle corn?!
 That I don’t have to go to a fair or farmer’s market to get?
 Now that’s really awesome.

-We all know that kettle corn is sweet and salty, but today we’re going to take it a step further with this spicy sweet seasoned kettle corn.
+We all know that kettle corn is sweet and salty, but today we’re going to take it a step further with this spicy sweet version.

-This seasoned kettle corn is just the right combination of salt, sugar, and spices.
+This snack has just the right combination of salt, sugar, and spices.
 It’s perfect for snacking on while you watch a movie or the big game.

 Spicy Sweet Seasoned Kettle Corn.